-The current committee consists of a total of 16 people, with one co-opted member for specific work.
+The committee currently consists of 18 people, and can include up to 3 additional co-opted members for specific work.

 Every four years, during the General Assembly, Members of the Association elect 12 Members of the Committee - six National Scout Organisation representative and six individual members.
 Four seats are fixed for respective bodies.
 The Committee is responsible for reviewing the Centre on a regular basis and aiding in the development and future policies of the Centre.